-SAMHSA reported that gay men have a higher incidence of substance use than the general population.
-According to a National Survey on Drug Use and Health, common substances gay men use are:
+According to a National Survey on Drug Use and Health, common substances gay men use include:

 Similarly, substance abuse has been a longstanding concern among the transgender community.
 According to SAMHSA, some of the most common drugs used by transgender people include marijuana, crack cocaine, methamphetamine and injection drugs.

-According to a Substance Abuse and Mental Health Services Administration report, LGBTQ+ people are less likely to abstain from drugs and alcohol and are more likely to indulge in long-term heavy drinking.
+According to a separate SAMHSA report, LGBTQ+ people are less likely to abstain from drugs and alcohol and are more likely to indulge in long-term heavy drinking.

-Binge drinking is prevalent among the bisexual community, with 22.6 percent of bisexuals being binge drinkers compared to 14.3 percent of heterosexuals.
-Numerous studies found that lesbians were more likely to drink heavily than their heterosexual counterparts, according to SAMHSA.
-The report also noted that bisexual women report more hazardous drinking than lesbians or heterosexual women.
+Numerous studies have found that lesbians were more likely to drink heavily than their heterosexual counterparts, according to SAMHSA.
+The agency also noted that bisexual women report more hazardous drinking than lesbians or heterosexual women.

 Our recovery programs are based on decades of research to deliver treatment that really works.Get Help Today